exabiome/gtnet/docs/source/performance.rst

 approaches underlying these tools.

-Here are accuracy comparisions for a subset of non-representative GTDB taxa.
+Here are accuracy comparisons for a subset of non-representative GTDB taxa.

 .. image:: accuracy.png

-Here are speed comparisions for a subset of 40 non-representative genomes.
+Here are speed comparisons for a subset of 40 non-representative genomes.

 .. image:: runtime.png